 - a.
 Compete in conformation with competition and win one of the following classes:

 - Best Male/Female of Variety

 - Best Male/Female

 - Best of Winners

 - Champion

 - Grand Champion

-- Best of Breed
+- · Best of Breed

 - Group 1 through 4 (Note: Group 4 win only counts if there are five or more breeds in the Group class)

 - Best In Multi-Breed Show

 - Reserve Best In Multi-Breed Show

 - Best In Show

-- · Reserve Best In Show
+- Reserve Best In Show

 For the purpose of this award, competition through Best of Breed is defined as defeating another dog of the same breed.
-If there is no competition of the same breed, a Best of Breed winner who defeats another dog of a different breed by placing in the Group, by winning Best or Reserve Best In Multi-Breed Show, or by winning b.
+If there is no competition of the same breed, a Best of Breed winner who defeats another dog of a different breed by placing in the Group, by winning Best or Reserve Best In Multi-Breed Show, or by winning Best or Reserve Best In Show shall be considered to have a win with competition.

+b.
 Earn a qualifying score in a performance event.
 A Total Dog Qualifying score will be earned in a lure coursing event when a dog completes a regular stakes, without a foul and with competition.